 There are seven new Challenges to choose from each year.
 Each of the Challenges is developed by a team of educators and industry experts who target a particular area of the curriculum and its related standards of content and performance.
 The areas of focus include: Technical, Scientific, Fine Arts, Improvisational, Structural and Service Learning.
 There is also a non-competitive Early Learning Challenge that allows participants to develop social and problem solving skills.

 Each season takes place from September through May.
-Depending on the Challenge, teams typically spend 2 to 4 months developing and practicing their Challenge solutions.
+Depending on the Challenge, teams typically spend two to four months developing and practicing their Challenge solutions.

-The team’s solutions are assessed at regional, state or country tournaments.
+Team solutions are assessed at regional, state or country tournaments.
 While most schools run DI as an after school program, some school districts incorporate the program into their electives curriculum.
-Our tournaments provide the opportunity for participants to celebrate creativity with their peers and promote healthy competition.
+Other teams run independently and are not affiliate with any school district; they may be from the home school community, after school clubs and organizations, scout or 4H clubs, etc. Our tournaments provide the opportunity for participants to celebrate creativity with their peers and promote healthy competition.
 Every year, local volunteers help run 200 tournaments around the world.

 Teams in our program learn higher order thinking and improve in creative thinking, critical thinking and collaborative problem solving.
 Our participants experience the creative process, develop new friendships and learn to work together.